Represented by Jeanie Loiacono exclusively for the following:

 Stephen Doster Doster Media Goodreads Amazon Author Central

 Stephen Doster was born in England and grew up on St. Simons Island, Georgia.
 He is a student of history and has extensively researched the Gullah and Geechee cultures of South Carolina and Georgia.
-He received a degree in Marketing from the University of Georgia and has recently received his Master of Liberal Arts and Science degree with a certificate in history.
-Doster has appeared at BookExpo, the Southern Festival of Books, the Amelia Island Book Festival, The Southern Kentucky Book Fest and has spoken at colleges, historical societies, and library associations in Georgia, Kentucky, and Tennessee.
+He received a degree in Marketing from the University of Georgia and has a Master of Liberal Arts and Science degree with a certificate in history from Vanderbilt University.
+Doster has appeared at BookExpo, the Southern Festival of Books, the Amelia Island Book Festival, The Southern Kentucky Book Fest, and has spoken at colleges, historical societies, and library associations in Georgia, Kentucky, and Tennessee.
 He has been interviewed on public radio and television in Mississippi, Tennessee, Florida, and Georgia.
-Currently, he is an assistant editor for a peer-review journal at Vanderbilt University.
-His other works include: Voices from St. Simons, Lord Baltimore, Georgia Witness, Jesus Tree, Shadow Child, Rose Bush, Her Finest Hour, and Don Quixote and Candide in the Digital Age
+Currently, he is an editor for the Vanderbilt School of Medicine Basic Sciences.

 Georgia Witness